stark/siji/Readme.md

 ##Credits

-A Big Thanks to the following Authors for their spectacular work which made Procon possible:
+A Big Thanks to the following Authors for their spectacular work which made Siji possible:

 **Sm4tik** for sm4tik xbm icon pack